Durgesh-Kumar-Dewangan/RaftLabs-intern-assignment/README.md

 "I have a list of 20 public APIs with their details.
-Create a standardized JSON schema that includes: name, description, base URL, authentication type, pricing, category, features, use cases, documentation link, rate limits, and boolean flags for HTTPS and CORS support.
+Create a standardized JSON schema that includes: name, description, base URL, authentication type, pricing, category, features, use cases, documentation link, rate limits, and boolean flags for HTTPS  support.
 Ensure the schema is extensible for future additions.
 Also provide TypeScript interfaces for type safety."